whitelunarium/pages_fork/hacks/plagiarism/C4-application_avoidance.md

     // Analysis prompts for different modes
     const ANALYSIS_PROMPTS = {
-        plagiarism: "Please look at this text for correct academic citations, and recommend APA references for each area of concern: ",
+        plagiarism: "Please look at this text for correct academic reference, document citations, and make recommendations for each area of concern: ",
         thesis: "Please analyze this text for thesis development.
 Check for clear thesis statement, supporting arguments, and overall coherence: ", "five-paragraph": "Please analyze this text for 5-paragraph essay structure.
 Check for introduction with thesis, three body paragraphs with supporting details, and conclusion: ",
         research: "Please analyze this text for research paper quality.
 Check for proper academic tone, evidence-based arguments, and scholarly writing style: "